jaredly/j2/Roadmap.md

 the effects examples
 and/or a nice error coalescing example.

+So ... what about
+- [ ] ... having a `TEmpty` type. would be good.
+For when there's an `apply` that needs application

 - [x] normal (reolved) apply, let it infer type args
 - [x] oh I need to support Expression_ApplyPost in transformer
 - [x] when printing apply's, drop type args if inferrable